 Work funded by the Wegener’s Trust has been published in peer reviewed journals.
 The links will take you to the scientific abstracts.
 The findings are summarised in the text below each one.

 One treatment for Wegener’s granulomatosis is the depletion of B cells by the drug Rituximab.
 This study investigated T cells that are key regulators of immune responses following B cell depletion therapies.
-Please click here for the published paper.
+Please click here for the published paper (cited 54 times by other research papers).

 This study demonstrated that B cell depletion therapy by Rituximab affects the immune regulatory networks that support the development of autoimmune symptoms in GPA.
 In layman terms, T regulatory (TREG) cells are the “police” that control the immune response by suppressing B cell proliferation.
 T follicular helper (TFH) cells are the “cheerleaders” which have been implicated in autoimmune conditions by permitting the survival of autoreactive B cells.
 The frequencies of TREG are lower and TFH higher in GPA patients, but are restored to normal levels following successful treatment with Rituximab.
 This study provides the basis for further investigation in the currently funded work.